Customer Expectation is the New Buzzword For the Travel Industry

 b) Retaining Customers

-Monitor Social Media platforms for negative experiences – Respond to criticism on social media platforms immediately before travelers vote with their wallet.
+Monitor Social Media platforms for negative experiences – Respond to criticism on social media platforms immediately before travellers vote with their wallet.
 Sometimes an apology works better than compensation.
 However, know when there is a need for compensation.

 How can Knowlarity help the OTA INDUSTRY?